biostatpzeng/iMAP/README.md

 ## Contact
 We are very grateful to any questions, comments, or bugs reports; and please contact [Ping Zeng](https://github.com/biostatpzeng) via zpstat@xzhmu.edu.cn or ~~pingzeng@umich.edu~~.

+## Update
+2018-02-01  iMAP was updated to include elastic enet for selecting correlated annotations.